 Toast Payroll Services

 We have had a few clients use Toast Payroll services and of course, there are both pros and cons.
-The only pro seems to be that the payroll piece is integrated with the Toast POS system (kind of obvious) which makes getting the hours into the payroll system easy.
+One major pro is that the payroll piece is integrated with the Toast POS system (kind of obvious) so hours are automatically synced to Toast payroll from the Toast POS system.
+Like any other payroll provider Toast Payroll will file your payroll taxes and W-2s for you.
+As we have preached in the past we believe every business should outsource their payroll.

 You should note that if you allow physical paper checks for employees this will cause a decent amount of data entry as each paycheck needs to be added as a line item on the payroll journal entry.